cam-bowen/board-game-tracker/readme.md

 The # of days played field goes to 1 and the recent date is added to the receent data played field, which you can see at the main menu.

-You really should never have to edit game information, unless you misspell a game name or forget to hit "play" after a game session. *****
+You really should never have to edit game information, unless you misspell a game name or forget to hit "play" after a game session.

+Average Use Of App
+====

+1. You play a game with friends you already have.

+2. After playing, you start app, go to "Play Game" and type the name of the game you played.

+3. From there, the number of days played goes up by 1 and the recent date is changed to the date of the host machine.

 HOW TO START THE APP
 ====